 12 The amendment to r.
 9(3) in the State Administrative Tribunal Amendment Regulations (No. 4) 2013 r.
 4 is not included because the subregulation it sought to amend had been deleted by the State Administrative Tribunal Amendment Regulations 2013 r.
 6(3) before the amendment purported to come into operation.

-13 On the date as at which this compilation was prepared, the State Administrative Tribunal Amendment Regulations 2015 r.
-3 and 4 had not come into operation.
-They read as follows:

-3. Regulations amended

-These regulations amend the State Administrative Tribunal Regulations 2004.

-4. Schedule 6 amended

-In Schedule 6 delete the item commencing with “Road Traffic Act 1974” and insert:

-Road Traffic (Administration) Regulations 2014 r.
-32(1) or 33(2)